 What is a chiropractic adjustment?

 An adjustment is a very specific pressure applied to the spine to help the body correct dysfunctional biomechanics.
 There are many ways to adjust the spine.
-Dr Graham prefers manual adjustments but also specially designed tables or an activator.
-After years of training and clinical experience, Dr Graham has become highly skilled in the delivery of a variety of adjusting approaches.
+Movement Studio's chiropractors prefer manual adjustments and also use specially designed tables or an activator to facilitate adjustments.

 Does my spine really ‘crack’?